Desvelao/lummander/README.md

 cli:command("install [packs...]")
     :option("dev", "d", "Set install mode", nil, "flag") :action(function(parsed, command, app)
-        parsed.packs:for_each(function(pack) -- options like array is a table with special methods -- do something with each pack
+        parsed.packs:for_each(function(pack) -- options like array is a table with special methods.
+See https://desvelao.github.io/f/classes/ftable.html
+            -- do something with each pack
         end)
     end)